 Don’t Get Left Behind!
 Top Reasons You Need Object Storage

 Object storage is a relatively new way to store data, but why should you care?
-What problems does it solve?
+What problems does it solve and why do you need object storage?
 Let’s consider five common problems that object storage was designed to address.

 Object Storage is Built for Scale

 There is probably no more compelling reason for object storage than keeping up with the mountain of data you need to store.
 The nature of data has changed in the 21st century.
 Transaction data was neatly stored in structured block storage devices, but now you deal with a wild and fast growing mix of data from social media, video, audio, log files, sensor data, emails and more.

 Putting all this on traditional block or file storage is expensive, and hard to manage.
 While some data is still appropriate for traditional ways of storing data, most are not.
 A significant reason traditional storage can’t keep up with this kind of growth is the directory structures.
 Directory structures allow data to be organized into a framework that makes it easy to find and retrieve.
 Yet as you grow, the directory gets larger and larger and becomes more and more cumbersome to navigate which can impact performance, which is one of the design points for traditional storage.
 For the small percentage of unstructured data that is active, it is still a great choice.
 However, when dealing with less active data, massive directories can become a real problem.